 Please join the fun at our Fifth Annual Summer Dinner under the redwoods.
 Great food, lively music, awards and current forest news.
-Plus a special guest: Dr. Chad Hanson, Director and Chief Ecologist of Earth Island Institute’s John Muir Project will give an informative talk .
-Dr. Hanson will present information gained from his interesting research on fire ecology.
-He is the author of The Ecological Importance of Mixed‐Severity Fires.
+Plus a special guest: Brian Nowicki, California Climate Policy Director of Climate Law Institute, Center for Biological Diversity will give an informative talk .

 Forest Unlimited will also presenting an Environmental Activist awards to a deserving forest activist.

 Food: Wild salmon is back as well as veggies on the grill!
 There will be side salads, appetizers, and desserts.

 Tickets: $55 salmon/$35 veggie per person on or before May 15. $65 salmon/$45 veggie after June 1.
 Mail check to: Forest Unlimited, PO Box 506, Forestville CA 95436.
 Please write “Dinner” on the memo line

 Tickets Online: Select Salmon or Veggie Dinner in “Dinner Under the Redwoods” in the sidebar and pay through Paypal.

 Don’t miss it.
 Mark your calendar now!
 This is a fundraiser for Forest Unlimited.

 Forest Unlimited will provide trees, all equipment and a free hot lunch, including drinks and snacks.
 Vegetarian food will also be available.